chandler37/immaculater/README.md

 ## Python 3

-pyatdl proper used to support both 2.7 and 3.6+ (using the `six` library), but Python 3 has crept in over time.
-Immaculater and pyatdl require 3.6+ because DJango 2 requires Python 3.
+Immaculater and pyatdl require 3.6+ because DJango 2 and pyatdl require Python 3.

 The file './runtime.txt' names a version of Python that is particularly well tested because it's used in production (on Heroku).